Anushka200310/issue-quest/README.md

 ## Overview

-Issue Quest is a powerful tool designed to help developers manage GitHub issues efficiently.
+Issue Quest is a website built to help developers manage GitHub issues efficiently.
 Built with the MERN stack (MongoDB, Express.js, React, Node.js), Issue Quest streamlines issue tracking, management, and resolution, providing a seamless and user-friendly experience.

 ## Features